Erin Smith (bowls)

 Erin Smith is a Northern Irish international lawn & indoor bowler.

 Bowls career

-In 2011 she won the fours bronze medal at the Atlantic Bowls Championships and in 2015 she won the triples gold medal at the Atlantic Bowls Championships.
+In 2011, she won the fours bronze medal at the Atlantic Bowls Championships and in 2015 she won the triples gold medal at the Atlantic Bowls Championships.

+In 2016, Smith won the finals in both the triples and fours of the Provincial Towns Women's Bowling Association Championships.

 She was selected as part of the Northern Ireland team for the 2018 Commonwealth Games on the Gold Coast in Queensland.